Brijuni Islands National Park

 A refined cultural program featuring classical music concerts, theater performances, and dance shows set in atmospheric outdoor locations.

-Choose the right season for your park experience
+Choose the right season for your Brijuni National Park experience, from Roman ruins to safari wildlife

 Spring